-Biocon Biologics believes in harnessing the power of strategic partnerships and collaborations to pursue the kind innovation needed to attain the dream of ensuring high quality healthcare for all.
+Biocon Biologics believes in harnessing the power of strategic partnerships and collaborations to pursue the kind of innovation needed to attain the dream of ensuring equitable healthcare services worldwide.
 While we have developed in-house R&D strengths to deliver cutting-edge science, we have also built strategic global partnerships of a symbiotic nature that allow us to share risks, lower costs, maximize our efficiencies, expedite development and expand our reach.

 We partnered with Sandoz, a division of Novartis, in 2018 for the development of next-generation biosimilars portfolio for immunology and oncology.
-This synergistic partnership is providing us an opportunity to scale up our capabilities for an ‘end to end’ play in the global biosimilars space.
-Our global partnership with Sandoz prepares us for the next wave of biosimilar opportunities that are likely to open up.
-The Sandoz partnership is structured based on an equal economic share with Sandoz having commercialization rights in developed markets and the responsibility for development and manufacturing is shared between the partners.
+This synergistic, global partnership with Sandoz prepares us for the next wave of biosimilar opportunities that are opening up.
+This partnership is structured on an equal economic share with Biocon Biologics having increased rights in developed markets and exclusive rights in most emerging markets.
+The responsibility for development, manufacturing and ownership of the marketing authorizations is shared between the partners.

 Serum Institute Life Sciences